DustinBrett/daedalOS/README.md

 - [x] Use gruvbox color schemes (as of 2023-07-12)
 - [x] Put relevant files up for portfolio purposes
 - [ ] Write a few blog posts
+- [x] Put up some bouldering vids (as of 2023-11-21)
+- [ ] Fix thumbnails not being there for YT vids

 # System 🧠